AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-04-11-iq-level-smartest-people.md

 - Died 14 March 2018 (aged 76), Cambridge, England, United Kingdom

 - `1 in 10.000` people have his IQ
-- Discovered many things about black holes, like black holes could actually die by leaking energy
+- Discovered many things about black holes, like black holes could die by leaking energy
-- Working with other scientists, we invented important theories about the Big-Bang
+- Working with other scientists, we invented important theories about the Big Bang

 ---